mycitadel/mycitadel-desktop/doc/INSTALL.md

 application type in the command line `mycitadel` command, which will open the application window on your desktop.

+If you are getting compilation errors, please try the following:

+1. Update to the latest rust by running `rustup update`.
+2. Try doing `cargo install --locked mycitadel-desktop`, which will prevent from using upstream dependencies which may have broken semantic versioning in their recent updates.

 ### Using local repository